sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ## Exercises

 **Exercise 1.**
-Now we have a skeleton for the testing pyramid.
+Here is a skeleton for the testing pyramid.
-What words/sentences should be at the numbers?
+Fill in the correct corresponding terms.

 ![Testing Pyramid exercise skeleton](img/testing-pyramid/exercises/pyramid_skeleton.svg)